ajslater/picopt/README.md

 Picopt uses an internal oxipng python module to to optimize PNG images and convert other lossless formats to PNG picopt.
 The external [pngout](http://advsys.net/ken/utils.htm) tool can provide a small extra bit of compression.

-Animated PNGs are optimized with the internal optimizer, as oxipng does not support them yet.
+Animated PNGs are optimized with the internal optimizer.

 ### Animated GIF